kdoore/CS2335-Gitbook/project-1-updates-to-custom-scripts.md

 Inside AppleTree.cs, first we must declare an object-reference variable that will allow us to interact with the GameController script-component object attached to the GameController GameObject

 In Start( ), we initialize our object-reference, so that it's memory address points to the GameController script component-object, to do that, first we must find the GameController GameObject, then we use GetComponent<T>(); function to find the GameController script component.
+Also, we'll remove the code that we'd had in AppleTree.cs Start, where we called `Invoke("DropObjects", 2f);`

 In Update, we test the value of the: gameContoller.gameActive variable, if gameActive is true, then the AppleTree can have horizontal Movement.
 If gameActive gets reset to false, the appleTree movement stops.